tanguilp/apiac_auth_bearer/README.md

 > servers), in the token.
 Restricting the use of the token to a
 > specific scope is also RECOMMENDED.

-Consider implementing it using the `resource_server_name` parameter.
+Consider implementing it using the `resource_indicator` parameter when using the RFC7662 introspection validator.

 ### URI Query Parameter
 According to RFC6750, section 2.3,: